The Bankrate promise

 Colleges that have a no-loan policy for all its students

-The colleges listed below offer a no-loan policy or “need-blind” admissions to all its students.
+The colleges listed below offer all their students a no-loan policy or “need-blind” admissions.
 Many of these are prestigious institutions with solid endowments — some even exceeding the $50-billion mark.
-However, most of these schools do require students above a certain income threshold to make a yearly family contribution based on their income and assets, in addition to requiring students to work at least 12 hours a week.
+However, most of these schools require students above a certain income threshold to make a yearly family contribution based on their income and assets, in addition to requiring students to work at least 12 hours a week.

 Colleges that have a no-loan policy for low income students